WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/index.md

 To flash Meadow to the board:

- 1. Copy `Meadow.OS_Kernel.bin` and `Meadow.OS_Runtime.bin` into a folder.
+ 1. Unzip the Meadow.OS.zip package.
+It should contain `Meadow.OS_Kernel.bin` and `Meadow.OS_Runtime.bin` files.
  * Open the Command Prompt (Windows) or Terminal (macOS/Linux).
  * Navigate to the folder the contains the Meadow bin files.
  * Enter `dfu-util --list` to see a list of dfu enabled devices:

   ![dfu-util --list (Windows)](./dfu_serial.png){:standalone}

-  Note - Meadow will show four (4) dfu devices when in bootloader mode.
+  Note - Meadow will show four (4) DFU devices when in bootloader mode.
 All four devices will have the same serial number.

- * Note the serial number of your Meadow board.
+ * Select and copy the serial number of your Meadow board.
  * Execute:

    ```bash